Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Starting a vegetable garden is relatively easy.
 All you need is a small patch of ground, with rich soil, and you are on your way.
-And if you do not have a garden, or there is no small patch of ground available, do not despair.
-Many vegetables can be cultivated and will thrive in pots and containers.
+And if you do not have a garden, do not despair.
+Many vegetables like broccoli can be cultivated and will thrive in pots and containers.

 Broccoli is one of my family’s favorite veggies.
 It is super-healthy because it is rich in so many nutrients.
 It is full of iron, vitamins, (especially Vitamin C and Vitamin K), potassium, and fiber.